A Survey on Deep Hashing Methods: Deep Supervised Hashing

-Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} are powerful models for generating images in a minimax game mechanism without requiring supervised information.
+Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} are popular neural network models to generate virtual examples without needing supervised knowledge. {There are also several hashing methods leveraging GANs to enhance the performance.}

-\emph{Deep Semantic Hashing with GAN\cite{qiu2017deep}} is the first hashing method that took advantage of GANs for image retrieval.
-DSH-GANs consists of four components: a deep convolution neural network (CNN) for learning image representations, an adversary stream to distinguish synthetic images from real ones, a hash stream for encoding image representations to hash codes and a classification stream.
-Specifically, for the generator network, it tries to synthesize realistic images with the concatenation input of the class label vector and random noise vector.
-For the discriminator network, it tries to simultaneously distinguish real images from synthetic ones and classify input images with correct class labels.
-The whole architecture is trained with the adversarial loss for assigning the correct source and the classification loss for assigning the correct class label in a two-player minimax game mechanism.
-The input is in the form of real-synthetic image triplets and each tuple consists of three images.
-The first one is a real image viewed as a query image, the second one is a synthetic and similar image produced with the same labels of query image by generator network, and the third one is a synthetic but dissimilar image.
-Besides data augmentation, GAN offers a hashing model with high generalization ability from the preserving of semantics and similarity.
+\emph{Deep Semantic Hashing with GAN} (DSH-GAN) \cite{qiu2017deep}.
+DSH-GAN is the first hashing method that takes advantage of GANs for image retrieval.
+It typically includes four components, i.e., a neural network to produce image representations, an adversarial discriminator for differentiating between synthetic images and real images, a hashing network for projecting representations into binary codes and a classification head.
+Specifically, the generator network attempts to generate synthetic images using the concatenation of the label embedding and generated noise vector.
+The discriminator attempts to jointly differentiate between real samples and synthetic ones and categorize the inputs into proper semantic labels.
+Finally, the overall framework is optimized using the adversarial loss to mix two sources and the classification loss to obtain the ground truth labels using a classic minimax mechanism.
+The input of the network is image triplets, each of which contains three images.
+The first one is a real image treated as a query, the second one is a synthetic image created with the same label as the query image by the generator network, and the third one is a synthetic image with different semantics.
+GAN provides a hashing model with strong generalization potential from the maintaining of semantics and similarity, which improves the quality of hash codes.

-\emph{HashGAN\cite{cao2018hashgan}} augments the training data with images synthesized by Pair Conditional Wasserstein GAN inspired by \cite{gulrajani2017improved} conditioned on the pairwise similarity information.
-PC-WGAN takes as the training images and pairwise similarity as inputs and jointly learns a generator and a discriminator by adding the pairwise similarity besides the loss function of WGAN.
-The hash encoder generates compact hash codes for both synthetic and real images in a Bayesian framework similar to that in HashNet.
-HashGAN is able to cope with the dataset without class labels but with similarity information.
+\emph{HashGAN}~\cite{cao2018hashgan}. {HashGAN augments the training data with images synthesized by pair conditional Wasserstein GAN (WGAN) inspired by \cite{gulrajani2017improved} which sufficiently explores the pairwise semantic relationships.} In this module, the training samples along with the pairwise similarities are considered as inputs and a generator and a discriminator is trained simultaneously by adding the pairwise similarity besides the loss function of WGAN.
+The hash encoder produces high-quality binary codes for all occurred pictures using a likelihood objective similar to HashNet.
+HashGAN is also capable of coping with the dataset without class labels but with {pairwise} similarity information.